DJDanl/cpp-docs.pt-br/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *dwAlignment*
- O lado do quadro pai que você deseja encaixar o painel para.
+ O lado do quadro principal que você deseja encaixar o painel a.

  [in] *lpRect*
  O tamanho especificado.